visalibaskarankalpana/visalibaskarankalpana/README.md

 - Data Engineering
 - Statistical Modeling

-💡 *I thrive at the intersection of data engineering, backend development, and machine learning — creating clean, scalable systems and robust data pipelines.*
+💡I thrive at the intersection of data engineering, backend development, and machine learning — creating clean, scalable systems and robust data pipelines.

 ---